rama6636/terraform-up-and-running-code/labs/lab02-3-prep.md

     nohup busybox httpd -f -p 8080

-## Step 4: Verify each instances
+## Step 4: Verify each instance
 * First verify within the instance with `curl`
-* Verify in the browser
+* Then verify in the browser

 ## Step 5: Create a load balancer
 * Put the two instances created earlier as targets